HikmetCTK/Telecom_ChatBot/README.md

 I used Gemini 1.5-flash model which is powerful and fast model of Google.

-Technologies:
+Technologies:📡

 -Python

+-Langchain

+-Gemini

 -Streamlit

 Usage:
 Enter your gemini key into env file.
-You can run it by typing streamlit run app.py in your terminal.
+You can run it by typing streamlit run app.py in your terminal .